SSoelvsten/adiar/docs/index.md

-_COOM_ is a library for manipulating Boolean Decision Diagrams even when these grow bigger than the memory one has available.
+_Adiar_ is a library for manipulating Boolean Decision Diagrams even when these grow bigger than the memory one has available.
 To achieve this, all operations are not implemented recursively with a global memoization table, but instead they are created as streaming algorithms that exploit the sorting of the graph